 San Diego, California

-San Diego is one of America’s finest cities to visit with its near-perfect weather and tourist-friendly attractions.
-With an abundance of accessible shopping, dining, parks, attractions, sports, recreation, transportation services and lodging options, San Diego is also a desirable location for travelers with special needs.
+With its near-perfect weather and tourist-friendly attractions, San Diego is one of America's finest cities to visit, as well as an excellent handicap accessible vacation spot.
+Its abundance of accessible shopping, dining, parks, attractions, sports, recreation, transportation services and lodging options make San Diego a desirable location for travelers with special needs.

 For a fun afternoon outing with a scooter rental in San Diego, Seaport Village on San Diego’s Embarcadero is one of the city’s most enjoyable wheelchair accessible vacation spots.
 The beautiful waterfront area combines shopping, dining, museums, parks and other entertainment experiences.
 With a scooter rental in San Diego, visitors can take a stroll, interact with street performers, listen to live musical entertainment, shop for souvenirs, and enjoy good food from the 70 shops, galleries, restaurants and eateries at Seaport Village.